 His own six-reel directorial debut came in 1917 with Jim Bludso.
 Not long after, he met Universal producer Irving Thalberg who thought the director would make a good collaborator with an actor on the payroll named Lon Chaney.
 Browning and Chaney's first film together was the pickpocket melodrama The Wicked Darling.
 Though a success, it wouldn't immediately lead to further collaboration.

-Thalberg’s faith in Browning paid off and The Unholy Three became a smash hit, with Photoplay magazine praising it as "one of the finest pictures ever made, due to the able and clever direction of Tod Browning."
+Thalberg's faith in Browning paid off and The Unholy Three became a smash hit, with Photoplay magazine praising it as "one of the finest pictures ever made, due to the able and clever direction of Tod Browning."
 Browning and Chaney would make a number of bizarre, often macabre crime and mystery films together, including The Blackbird, The Unknown and London After Midnight – the last their most commercially successful film together and now perhaps the most sought-after lost film of the silent era.
-Their final film together was Where East is East before Chaney’s death in 1929.
+Their final film together before Chaney's death in 1929 was Where East is East.

 Nonetheless the film was a massive hit, kicking off a decade of monster movies from Universal Studios (Frankenstein, The Mummy, Werewolf of London, Bride of Frankenstein, The Wolf Man, etcetera ad nauseam), making Bela Lugosi a huge horror star and giving Browning virtual carte blanche for whatever film he wished to do next.